 Grinstaff says that when the condom news became public October 17, 2018, he did not expect the huge interest it received from the media.
 “I was just surprised at the interest level, but pleasantly surprised.”

 So the unveiling of the new condom design couldn’t come at a better time.
-Condoms are the only form of contraception that effectively protect against sexually transmitted infections (STIs), yet many people forgo using them.
+Condoms are the only form of contraception that effectively protect against sexually transmitted infections.
+Additionally, condoms are 98 percent effective in preventing pregnancy when used properly, yet many people forgo using them.
 The World Health Organization, the National Institutes of Health, and the Gates Foundation have determined that poor lubrication on condoms is a major factor in why they are not used more.

 The persistent slick feel of the self-lubricating condom could help people overcome some of the biggest self-reported turnoffs about using condoms, which include complaints that traditional latex condoms create too much friction, reducing pleasure and causing discomfort to sensitive skin.

-“Given that silicone lubricants and oils are widely used,” Grinstaff says, “we’d like to think a self-lubricating condom would be widely used.”
+“Given that silicone lubricants and oils are widely used,” Grinstaff says, “we’d like to think a self-lubricant condom would be widely used.”

 That’s important news to Stacy Chin’s ears.
 Chin (GRS’17) is a coauthor on the study and CEO of start-up HydroGlyde Coatings, a BU spin-off that will help bring the coated condoms to consumers.